The Chester County tax bills are sent out on January 15th each year. Municipal bills are sent out February 1st each year.

 Simply provide the top portion of your tax bill along with a self-addressed, stamped envelope, when mailing your payment.
 The top portion is stamped "PAID", and returned to you via postal mail.

 Tax Certification requested in person are completed while you wait.
 For request/payment by mail, the process takes one to two weeks from the date the request is mailed.
 We do not accept Tax Certifications by FAX.

 Under Chester County Ordinance #2017-1, every business holding itself out as a “hotel” must apply a 5% tax to each and every rental of a room with a bed.
 Other communities throughout the country sometimes refer to this type of tax as a bed tax, lodging tax, occupancy tax or transiency tax.
 Depending on the size or class of the county and the intended use of the collected revenue, some counties may apply a higher tax rate.
 In Chester County all but 4% of collected hotel tax dollars is paid over to the Chester County Convention and Visitor’s Bureau.
 The intended purpose is to provide the CCCVB with enough funding to allow them to market Chester County in a highly competitive tourism market.
 The process is cyclical in nature.
 That is, we generate revenue through taxes from transients in order to successfully promote our community to those we hope will return again.
-One half of all proceeds are used to fund a grant program administered by the CCCVB.
-Visit the CCCVB website for more information on this program.

 Complete the Hotel Room Rental Tax Registration Form and send to the Office of the Treasurer.